mavi62/Rain_Alert_System/README.md

 <br />

 ```
-Number of different instructions: 11
+Number of different instructions: 8
 List of unique instructions:
+sw
+j
 add
-sw
 and
-ret
-jal
-or
 beq
-j
-nop
 lw
 li
+or

 ```